 रूक्षं स्वादु कषायाम्लं कफपित्तहरं परम्|

 Above mentioned shalok is from Charak sutrasthana 27.
 In this shalok special feature of amla is described that this contain all five rasa except salt.
-It is rooksha (dry), astringent and swadu (sweet) in taste.
+This plant is rooksha (dry), astringent and swadu (sweet) in taste.
 It helps in making balance of kapha and pitta.

 - English name – Indian Gooseberry